Napoleonic looting of art: Victory celebrations of 1798

-On 27 and 28 July 1798, there was a grand celebration of Napoleonic military victories, which coincided with the arrival in Paris of a third convoy carrying artworks from Rome and Venice.
+On 27 and 28 July 1798, there was a grand celebration of French military victories, which coincided with the arrival in Paris of a third convoy carrying artworks from Rome and Venice.
 The triumphal parade was planned months ahead of time.
 As seen in commemorative prints, its motto was, La Grèce les ceda; Rome les a perdus; leur sort changea deux fois, il ne changera plus (Greece has fallen; Rome is lost; their luck changed twice, it won't change again).

-The procession contained the Horses of Saint Mark, Apollo Belvedere, the Venus de' Medici, the Discobolus, the Laocoön group, and sixty other works, among which were nine Raphaels, two Correggios, collections of antiques and minerals, exotic animals, and Vatican manuscripts.
+The procession contained the Horses of Saint Mark, the Apollo Belvedere, the Venus de' Medici, the Discobolus, the Laocoön group, and sixty other works, among which were nine Raphaels, two Correggios, collections of antiques and minerals, exotic animals, and Vatican manuscripts.
 Popular attention was also drawn to the exotic animals and the Black Madonna of the Basilica della Santa Casa, believed to be the work of Saint Luke.

 Egypt and Syria

-After Italy, the Napoleonic army began its campaign in Egypt Eyalet and Ottoman Syria (both under rule by the Ottoman Empire at the time).
-The army brought a contingent of 167 scholars with it, including Denon, scientist Gaspard Monge, and mathematician Jean Fourier.
+After Italy, the French Army began its campaign in Ottoman Egypt and Ottoman Syria (both under rule by the Ottoman Empire at the time).
+The army brought a contingent of 167 scholars with it, including Denon, Monge, and mathematician Joseph Fourier.
 Their scientific expedition undertook excavations and scientific studies to study Egypt's pyramids, temples, and Pharaonic statues, like the tomb of Amenhotep III.
 Looting from the area was not considered a violation of international norms by Europeans, due to the influence of orientalism and European countries' tense relations with the Ottoman Empire.
-Most of objects taken by the French army were lost to the British, including the sarcophagus of Nectanebo II and the Rosetta Stone, after the Battle of the Nile in 1798, and were sent to the British Museum instead.
+Most of objects taken by the French Army were lost to the British, including the sarcophagus of Nectanebo II and the Rosetta Stone, after the Battle of the Nile in 1798, and were sent to the British Museum instead.
 The French scholars' studies culminated in the Mémoires sur l'Égypte and the monumental Description de l'Égypte encyclopedia, which was finished in 1822.